This post was originally published on June 20, 2019, and updated most recently on April 7, 2021.

 Yet, this is what most of us do with routine and low-value tasks such as emails and phone calls.
 We scatter them throughout our day, thereby distracting ourselves from important tasks and disrupting our focus and workflow.
 We, metaphorically, do our laundry multiple times per day instead of all together in one efficient go.

 In fact, RescueTime has found that the average knowledge worker checks their email 55 times per day and their instant messaging apps about 77 times per day.
 This severely disrupts our focus and workflow.
-Instead, we should apply the batch producing principle on these type of tasks to handle them efficiently.
+Instead, we should apply the batch producing principle to these types of tasks to handle them efficiently.

 Productivity Hack #3: Schedule your days & weeks to create clarity